VeroIarrachtai/Abies_vs_ozone/README.md

 **README.md**: There's a markdown file about my project.
 This file includes repository's disposition.

-**1.-Sampling**: There's a directory with coordinates and samples' disposition in omics' analisys .
+**1.-Sampling**: There's a directory with coordinates and samples' disposition in omics' analisys.

 **2.-Metabolomics**: There're metabolites' analysis generated with gas chromatograph spectrum mass (GC-SM).
 Data from html files were loaded into tables.
 Subsequently, relative abundance was calculated.
 Finally, values between samples were compared from a barplot, ANOVA, and PCA analysis.